Practices For Embracing Grief During The Holidays

 A Message for Those of Us Not Grieving

-I didn’t understand the weight of my mother’s grief until I had other family members and friends pass in my later years.
-Even still, because I am fortunate enough to have my dad alive, I can’t fully know the depths of her pain in losing her own father.
+I didn’t understand the weight of my mother’s grief until I was older and had experienced other losses.
+Even still, I still have my father, so I can’t fully know the depths of her pain.

 We don’t often understand the grief of another person.
 Even if we have lost someone we love, experiences and emotional processes are unique to each individual.
-I’ll be the first to admit this feels frustrating.
-I want to be a safe space for my family and friends who are hurting; I want to know which questions to ask (or not ask); and I want to foster a safe space for mourning, especially during the holidays.
+This can feel frustrating.
+I want to be a safe space for my family and friends who are hurting; I want to know which questions to ask (or not ask); and I want to hold space for mourning, especially during the holidays.

 While being kind to those who are grieving is obvious, we also need to allow ourselves grace in the journey of caring for them.
 Being a pillar for someone in loss requires self-care and self-kindness.